 Before You Begin

-You must complete the following steps before you can use the Tenable for ServiceNow application.
+Complete the following steps before you can use the Tenable for ServiceNow application.

-- Install your development instance.
+- Install your development instance and tune as necessary.

 - Create any modifications using update sets.